trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in European cybersecurity policies.md

 The full statement can be read [here](/docs/improving-europes-cybersecurity-posture-through-memory-safety-v20251008.pdf).

+## The time is now

+Having established a lack of awareness from EU and national policy makers, [Tara Tarakiyee and myself, Hugo van de Pol](#authors) initiated and led joint discussions with security experts and industry stakeholders, and authored the statement as a result.

-[Tara Tarakiyee and I](#authors) authored the statement as a result of many discussions with developers and industry stakeholders, having established a lack of awareness from EU and national policy makers.
-This contrasts heavily to [the proactive involvement of the Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/securebydesign), among others, in the USA from 2023 onwards.
-With the CRA on its way, and the examples of CISA et al at our disposal, now is the time to act.
+This lack of awareness contrasts heavily to [the proactive involvement of the Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/securebydesign), among others, in the USA from 2023 onwards.
+With the CRA on its way, and the examples of CISA et al at our disposal, now is the time for the EU to act.

 ## How to show support

-If you agree with our position that memory safety should be on the EU and national cybersecurity agendas, please consider signing this statement to show your support.
-You can either sign the statement as an individual or as an organisation.
+If you agree with our position that memory safety should be on the EU and national cybersecurity agendas, please consider adding your name this statement to show your support.
+You can support the statement as an organisation or as an individual.

-Indicating your support is easy: **send an email to [Hugo van de Pol](mailto:hugo@trifectatech.org?subject=I%20support%20the%20Memory%20Safety%20Statement) in which you state your name or the name of the supporting organisation.**
+Indicating your support is easy: **send an email to [Hugo van de Pol](mailto:hugo@trifectatech.org?subject=I%20support%20the%20Memory%20Safety%20Statement) in which you state the name of the supporting organisation, or your name and affiliation.**

 If you know someone who might do the same, please feel free to send them this web page and/or [the PDF of the statement](/docs/improving-europes-cybersecurity-posture-through-memory-safety-v20251008.pdf).